KingNook/EDAA/README.md

 I will then also have to pick out the timeframes for which we see decay -- I am planning on doing this manually, although if I find a better way, I will almost certainly switch to that.

+---

+### Calibration

+I also need to remember to run the calibration script before running processing; everything should be roughly proportional (especially decay times actually), but it is probably best to align it nonetheless.

 ## Processing

 Would want to fit exponential decay curves.
 Write out hypothesis that decay rate is proportional to difference between current concentration and background (in absence of external sources) and thus would be expected to be an exponential decay curve.
 Then possibly fit via MSE, minimise and display.
 Possibly also include something to do with uncertainty, eg fit a gaussian to the length scale to try to cover all values, can potentially also try GMM or similar on length scales to get an idea of groups of time scales of decay.